-Using the publicly available dataset taken from the UCI repository, we experimented using our proposed system with the hardware and software specifications listed in Table 2.
+Using the publicly available dataset taken from the UCI repository, we performed an experiment using our proposed system with the hardware and software specifications listed in Table 2.
 We started the experiment with data cleaning using the K-means++ clustering algorithm for the four labeled activity classes (sitting on the bed, sitting in the chair, lying on the bed, and ambulating (walking and standing in the room)).
-An important feature of the K-means++ algorithm is the intelligent initialization of centroids that produce better clusters.
-The steps to find such centroids are as follows:
+An important feature of the K-means++ algorithm is intelligent initialization of centroids that produce better clusters.
+The steps to find such centroids are as follows: The activity recognition or alert notification is carried out based on the output of the computation model.
+As mentioned above, we included the SG system for monitoring the sensing device status separate from the sensing system gathering the activity data.
+Hence, the data collected from the smart environment also include the data related to the condition status of the monitoring devices.
+Therefore, the classification model can also be trained to classify the condition of the sensors, but this functionality will only be implemented in the future.
+This device status can be classified as working correctly, faulty, short-circuited, or no power.
+Thus, the alert notification is triggered not only in a medical emergency but also when the device operational status is deviating from correct working.
+Hence, the entire proposed